 It’s very colorful: vivid yet candy/pastel colors (like diabetes-inducing) graphics and a fun rhythm game.

-Since this game started first as a mobile game and how cutesy the game is this is a two-button scroller game that you can either play with the keyboard or with a controller (full XB or PS controller support).
-It is very different from the rhythm games that I’m familiar with: Love Live, Tapsonic Top, Deemo, Cytus and etc., and even if you change the song difficulty (Easy, Hard, or Master) it will going to stick to two-button gameplay.
+Originally designed as a mobile game, Muse Dash features an adorable and cutesy aesthetic.
+It is a two-button scroller game that can be played using either a keyboard or a controller (with full XB or PS controller support).
+This gameplay style differs significantly from the rhythm games I’m more familiar with, such as Love Live, Tapsonic Top, Deemo, and Cytus.
+Even when you adjust the song difficulty to Easy, Hard, or Master, Muse Dash remains firmly rooted in its two-button gameplay mechanics.

 To wrap up Muse Dash

-Muse Dash is a good rhythm game and effective time waster especially if I want to take a short break from my work.
+Muse Dash is not only a fun rhythm game but also a great way to take a short break from work and unwind.

 However, I have noticed that some songs experience lag, sync issues, or frame drops, particularly when there are a high number of notes on the screen.
 To mitigate this, I make sure to close any unnecessary background programs (as evident in my video where OBS is running).
 Alternatively, upgrading to a more capable laptop specifically designed for gaming could potentially resolve these performance issues.

 Despite this minor drawback, the overall experience of playing Muse Dash remains enjoyable and entertaining.